VeronikaZarubo/employee-management-app/README.md

 A console application made with C++ in Visual Studio.

 Problem/goal:
-W ramach tego projektu realizowany jest cel polegający na rozwiązaniu problemu HR menedżerów firm związanego z zarządzaniem pracownikami i ich danymi oraz zdecydowaniem, czy można ich awansować.
-W tym celu będzie konieczne stworzenie narzędzia informatycznego, które będzie rozwiązaniem tego problemu.
-Z uwagi na potrzebę przechowywania i przetwarzania danych w sposób uporządkowany oraz rozszerzalny

-There is a goal under realisation within this project to overcome the problem of the HR menagers with workers coordination, their data storage and deciding, whether a certain worker deserves a promotion.
+There is a goal under realisation within this project: to overcome the problem of the HR menagers with workers coordination, their data storage and deciding, whether a certain worker deserves a promotion.
+To fullfill this goal there is a necessity to create informatic tool that will be a solution for this certain problem.
+Taking under consideration the need to store and process data, I have decided to write code using the OOP principles.

 # Functionality